Optimal H\"older Continuity and Hitting Probabilities for SPDEs with Rough Fractional Noises: Introduction and Main Results

-Some preliminaries including required estimates about Green's functions and stochastic integral with respect to the fBs $W$ are given in the next Section.
-In Section 3, we prove the well-posedness and H\"older continuity of Eq. \eqref{spde}.
-Finally, in the last Section, we prove the optimality of H\"older exponents established in Section 3.
+The rest of this paper is organized as follows.
+Some preliminaries including required estimates about Green's functions and stochastic integral for FBS are given in the next section.
+In Section \ref{sec-wel}, we prove the well-posedness and H\"older continuity of Eq. \eqref{spde}.
+The optimality of H\"older exponents is presented in Section \ref{sec-opt}.
+Finally, based on the optimal H\"older continuity, we obtain the lower and upper bounds of the hitting probabilities for the solution in Section \ref{sec-hit}.

-We end this Section by introducing the following frequently used notations: \begin{enumerate} \item $T\in (0,\infty)$ is fixed throughout the paper.